Tag Archive for: Female Pattern Baldness

 If you’ve been researching Minoxidil for your hair loss, you may have heard about the “dread shed” that can occur when first using Minoxidil.
 Yes, some women find that they lose more hair at first.
 The reason why is because Minoxidil speeds up your hair’s growth cycle.
 The resting phase occurs faster than it otherwise would.
 Everyone doesn’t experience an increase in shedding.
 However, If you do shed initially, don’t panic.
 Your hair’s growth cycle will regulate within a few weeks.

-Trying Minoxidil is the Best Way to Determine Whether it will Work for You
+Trying Minoxidil is the Best Way to Determine Whether it Will Work for You

 It would be nice if there were a way to know whether Minoxidil will help regrow your hair.
 A response test has been designed and marketed to do just that.
 The test measures the amount of sulfotransferase enzyme activity in plucked hair follicles to predict whether or not Minoxidil will be effective.
 Research indicates that the sulfotransferase activity predicts treatment response with 93 percent sensitivity and 83 percent specificity.
 (03) There’s a catch, though.